breinbaas/GEOLib/README.rst

 * Get soilstresses at a given x coordinate

-The next code return the soil stress as a list of [z, total_stress, water_stress, effective_stress];
+The next code return the soil stress as a list of tuples of (z, total_stress, water_stress, effective_stress);

 .. code-block:: python